 4. Sergei Eisenstein (23 January, 1898 – 11 February, 1948)

 He was a genius.
 Every scene of his movie ‘Battleship Potemkin’ is a masterclass in the art of directing.
 It was the acclaim he received from the world that encouraged him to direct ‘October’.
 But this movie came under fire in the Soviet regions as it was based on the theme of “Socialist Realism” and hence Sergei went on a trip to Europe where he could concentrate on making movies.
 He then traveled through America, Mexico etc and made movies in every part.
 He returned to the Soviet and it was during this time he revolutionised the form of editing by his technique “Montage”.
-Sergei loved the idea of manipulating the audience with the aid of editing and he felt that it made the experience of the movie even more enriching.
+Sergei loved the idea of manipulating the audience with the aid of editing, and he felt that it made the movie experience even more enriching.
 Unfortunately, he died of a heart attack just after his 50th birthday and left behind a legacy of film making.

 3. Pier Paolo Pasolini (5 March, 1922 – 2 November, 1975)

 Pier Pasolini lived a very controversial life.
 There was a time around 1960s, when he was a very important figure in Italian cinema.
 Initially, he was more of a writer and wrote some brilliant pieces of screenplay for movies like ‘The River Girl’.
 Though he directed ‘Accattone’, the movie was known for its writing than anything else.
 He first got his first piece of success as a director from the movie ‘Mamma Roma’.
 He was a very confronting artist and movies like ‘The Gospel according to St. Mathew’ is a proof of that.
-His movies can easily be released even today and it would still make sense.
+His movies can easily be released even today, and it would still make sense.
 He died at the age of 53, when he was run over by a male prostitute.
 Later, it was found out that the man was paid to kill him but the reason for the contract could have been many, for he took on some very powerful people through his cinema.

 2. R.W.
 Fassbinder (31 May, 1945 – 10 June, 1982)

 R.W.
 Fassbinder could have been one of the greatest film makers to be born in this world if not for his drug abuse.
 He left around 45 pieces of incomplete work that could have easily been landmarks in the movie business.
 He had developed a strange shade in his characters that would intrigue the audience.
 Every character was very real and yet it had poetry.
 His movies never had long monologues, for he wanted the conversation to germ in the audience’s mind rather than perfecting it on-screen.
-He was a wild film maker with subtle ways.
-In the 19 years of his career, he made some 26 feature films, two television serious and three short films.
+He was a wild filmmaker in subtle ways.
+In the 19 years of his career, he made some 26 feature films, two television series, and three short films.
 He also had done numerous plays and was the first one to actually direct action sequences on stage.
 His movie ‘The Marriage of Maria Braun’ remains the best of his work for its amazing story and screenplay.
-He died at the age of 37 from cocaine overdose.
+He died at the age of 37 from a cocaine overdose.

 1. Andrei Tarkovsky (4 April, 1932 – 29 December, 1986)

 Andrei was a soviet film maker and was a visionary.
 He made movies on metaphysical themes and used an instinctive form of cinematography.
 The language of his directing weren’t conventional and had non-linear forms.
-He believed in long takes and it didn’t had to be monologues.
-Sometimes it would be a long shot of the snow-covered terrains which seemed like the director was trying to make sense of his character through the pieces of nature.
+He believed in long takes, and it didn’t have to be monologues.
+Sometimes, it would be a long shot of the snow-covered terrains, which seemed like the director was trying to make sense of his character through the pieces of nature.
 Andrei has directed some of the greatest movies in the history of cinema like ‘Andrei Rublev’, ‘Mirror’, and ‘Stalker’.
 Andrei died of lung cancer at the age of 54, which initially people thought was tuberculosis.
 He had been exposed to radiation during the filming of ‘Stalker’.
 Also, he had to re shoot quite a few scenes of the movies so that deteriorated his health even more.

 Read More: Best Directors of All Time